-The following examples show how to calculate the latency for Local instruction statements using the latency information provided in Local Instruction Statement Timing Values and in the instrument documentation.
+The following examples show how to calculate the latency for Local instruction statements using the latency information provided in Local Instruction Statement Timing Tables and in the instrument documentation.

-When an instruction requires the result from a previous operation, the minimum delay (MinDelay) for the dependent, or 2nd instruction with respect to the 1st instruction, is given by this equation:
+When an instruction requires the result from a previous operation, the minimum delay (MinDelay) from the previous (1st instruction) to the current (2nd instruction) is given by this equation:

-• MinDelay_Instr1_to_Instr2 = Instr1_ExecutionTime - Instr2_FetchTime
+MinDelay_Instr1_to_Instr2 = Instr1_ExecutionTime - Instr2_FetchTime

-For those statements that include a minimum start delay, the minimum time is the maximum between the value from the equation above and the minimum start delay.
+For those statements that include a minimum Start delay, the minimum time is the highest value of the minimum Start delay or the value calculated in the equation above.